stepanenko/c-cpp-info/C#/README.md

 **C#** was designed to be a **simple, powerful, and type-safe language** that could address many of the shortcomings of earlier programming languages

-The most recent stable version of the language is **C# 14 released in 2025 alongside .NET 10** (released November 2025).
+The most recent version of the language is **C# 14** released alongside **.NET 10** in November 2025.
-The current long-term support (LTS) version is .NET 8, released in November 2023, which will receive updates until November 2026.
+The current long-term support (LTS) version is .NET 10, which will receive updates until November 2028.

 A new version of the C# is released every year.